c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 The training, validation, and testing data for developing the seq2seq model in this project were derived from the *Liu et al.* model codebase. **<sup>1</sup>**

-These data sets had already been processed as per the process described in [**4.2.1**](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/src/README.md#421-data-preparation), and split into:
+These data sets had already been processed as per the process described in [**Section 4.2.1**](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/src/README.md#421-data-preparation), and split into:
 1. **Train sources** (products)
 2. **Train targets** (reactants)
 3. **Validation sources** (products)